eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ### 3.2 Responsibilities
 The Digital Credentials API should operate as a secure transport layer, allowing all parties to fulfill their requirements as specified in Annex 2  of ARF.
-Browsers and operating systems facilitating remote transaction flows should not act on behalf of Relaying Parties or Wallet Units.
+Browsers and operating systems facilitating remote transaction flows should not act on behalf of Relying Parties or Wallet Units.
 Particularly:

 1. **Consent**:  Wallet Units and Relying Parties should handle user consent for attribute requests